-Let’s face it – air quality is usually an afterthought to many homeowners – or something that they don’t understand in detail.
+Let’s face it – air quality is usually an afterthought for many homeowners – or something that they don’t understand in detail.
 In times when the number of allergies, contaminants, diseases and disorders is growing, every homeowner needs to realize that most of these are coming from their indoor air quality.

 So, it is safe to say that air quality is an important aspect of home safety.
 Harmful chemicals, toxic agents and other contaminants can easily spread throughout the air and can begin to impact your health over time.

 Before you start taking action on this issue, you need to check the quality of your indoor air.
-This way, you will also know if you have succeeded in improving it after you take action.
+That way, you will also know if you have succeeded in improving it after you take action.
 Below, we are listing five great steps to do that.

 If you decide to do air quality tests yourself instead of hiring a professional, you need to purchase an air quality monitor.
 There are so many devices available on the market nowadays – from ones to check the PM2.5 levels (tiny dust particles) to VOCs (Volatile Organic Compounds), temperature and humidity devices.